Sc-Luka/ShellAI/README.md

 ShellAI v1.0

--ShellAI is a cross-platform terminal tool that allows you to:
+  - ShellAI is a cross-platform terminal tool that allows you to:

-Run system commands safely
+  - Run system commands safely

-Get AI-generated terminal commands from natural language input
+  - Get AI-generated terminal commands from natural language input

-Receive explanations of commands
+  - Receive explanations of commands

-Maintain and manage command history
+  - Maintain and manage command history

-Detect gibberish or unsafe inputs
+  - Detect gibberish or unsafe inputs

-It integrates with OpenAI/OpenRouter to suggest terminal commands or generate code snippets.
+  - It integrates with OpenAI/OpenRouter to suggest terminal commands or generate code snippets.
 ---
 Features